Which Travel Conferences Should You Attend from June through December of 2026?

 NOTE: This article is best read on a laptop or tablet, as there are multiple backlinks for further reference and active reading.
 The backlinks may not be so easy to access via mobile phone.

 For me, 2022 was the year of travel conferences (& travel, of course) as I attended six of them.
 These included 4 TBEX events, 1 TravelCon and 1 Traverse.
 I also traveled to over 30 countries as well.
 It was a very busy year for me.
 At the beginning of 2022 I was looking forward to a very productive year.
-2023 and 2024 were all about China, and half of 2025 will be also.
-2022 was the last time I attended a travel conference, due to my current full-time teaching job in China and the other work that I'm doing right now over here that also involves tourism with China Social + Travel Network.
+2023 and 2024 were all about China, as well as the first half of 2025.
+2022 was the last time I attended a travel conference, due to my previous full-time teaching job in China and my current 3-year stint in Argentina, as I'm currently on my path to becoming an Argentine-American dual citizen and working with the tourism authorities here to help promote Argentina to the world.
+I'm putting together a major project called Road Trippin' Argentina and soon I will purchase a brand-new, dual-sport motorcycle and will travel all over Argentina and film this project.
+While in China I created China Social + Travel Network, which is geared to bring foreign and Chinese people together, to bridge cultural gaps and to help promote tourism in China while promoting China in a positive way.
+Follow our Facebook Page to get involved and stay informed to learn more about our ongoing virtual project, and previous events and get-togethers that we've hosted in China.

 Well, 2022 didn't all turn out the way I'd hoped for.
 I aimed to reach my 100th country by the end of December, but I only managed to reach my 98th one (Palau).
 Also, with the conferencing, there was some drama with TBEX as I had some disappointing experiences there, which I'll explain in a bit.
 As far as TravelCon and Traverse, I really have nothing but positive things to say about them.
 Sadly, TravelCon was discontinued after the 2022 event, but it came back in 2024 after new investors got involved.
 I give Traverse a BIG A+ in just about every category that one could give a travel conference, as it truly exceeded my expectations for my first and only time attending one.